DanielMartensson/Deeplearning2C/ReadMe.md

 * ModelsPresenter.java -> Handles the GUI view for model creation and delete/save
 * TrainEvalGeneratePresenter.java -> Handles the GUI view for train, eval and generate C-code

 Every file inside se.danielmartensson.views package that contains the word "View" inside its name is only for importing the GUI inside Main.java file.
-Those files never changes.
+These files never changes.

 ## Tutorials - If you want to change inside the code